Cabin

 Rules:

-1. Pets are welcome but must be under direct supervision or constrained from wandering off.
+1. Pets are welcome but should be under direct supervision or constrained from wandering off.
 Avoiding pet interaction with local wildlife is the guest’s sole responsibility.

 2. Children are welcome provided they are under direct supervision of adults who take 100% responsibility for the liability posed by all the hazards and risks.